Yeti (Doctor Who): Creation

-The Yeti were created after writers Henry Lincoln and Mervyn Haisman had spoken with then-lead actor Patrick Troughton, who expressed disappointment in the lack of Earth-bound stories in his first season as the Doctor.
-Lincoln chose the stories of the Yeti as a suitable concept around which to create a serial of the program, as it was a creature viewers would be familiar with; it could also reasonably be adapted as the creature was never found, and thus was not proven to actually exist.
+The Yeti were created by writers Henry Lincoln and Mervyn Haisman.
+Lincoln had spoken with then-lead actor Patrick Troughton, who expressed disappointment in the lack of Earth-bound stories in his first season as the Doctor.
+Lincoln worked with Haisman to develop the concept, choosing the stories of the Yeti as a suitable concept around which to create a serial of the programme, as it was a creature viewers would be familiar with; it could also reasonably be adapted as the creature was never found, and thus was not proven to actually exist.
 Lincoln and Haisman brought up the idea with Troughton, who was interested and had wanted to be in a story with Yeti.
 Producer Innes Lloyd was interested in doing an episode set in the Himalayas and also saw the monsters as a potential replacement for the Daleks, which had recently been written out of the program.
 The Yeti, alongside other monsters such as the Cybermen and Ice Warriors, were one of many attempts by Lloyd to create such a replacement.

 The Yeti's debut serial was commissioned for six episodes.
 Lincoln and Haisman, before they had started scripting, ironed out designs for the Yeti, including the original concept for the Yeti's control spheres.
 They wanted the Yeti to look cuddly and friendly so that their strength would come as a surprise to viewers.
-The pair quickly realized the Yeti would likely not be sentient, resulting in the creation of their in-universe master the Great Intelligence to act as their controller.
+The pair quickly realised the Yeti would likely not be sentient, resulting in the creation of their in-universe master the Great Intelligence to act as their controller.
 Producer Peter Bryant, alongside the production team, predicted the serial would be popular, and thus commissioned a sequel episode featuring the Yeti three days before The Abominable Snowmen had even aired.